 Take a collection of Christmas balls in your chosen color (or your chosen color and your neutral) and place them in a large, heavy glass or wooden bowl.
 Place the bowl in the center of your coffee table.

-A few other decorating ideas
+A few other easy decorating ideas:

 - Replace all of the different colored guest towels in each of your bathrooms with thick white ones.
 Lay a small hand towel beside each sink and place a gold ribbon around the middle of it.